Invariants of Hamiltonian flow on locally complete intersections: The full structure of and top log differential forms on resolutions

 \subsection{Proof of the conjecture in the locally conical case}

 In this subsection we prove the following result using \S \ref{s:con}.
-Call $X$ \emph{locally conical} at $s$ if there exists a neighborhood $U_s$ of $s$ which is isomorphic to a neighborhood of a conical variety.
-Equivalently, $(U_s, s) \cong (V_s, s)$ where $V_s \subseteq Y$ is an open subset and $Y$ is conical with vertex $s$. \begin{proposition} Conjecture \ref{c:max-ext} is true when, for every $s \in X^\sing$, $X$ is locally conical at $s$. \end{proposition} \begin{proof} Since Conjecture \ref{c:max-ext} is a local statement, we can assume $X$ is conical with vertex $s$.
+Call $X$ \emph{locally conical} at $s$ if there exists an analytic neighborhood $U_s$ of $s$ which is isomorphic to an analytic neighborhood of a conical variety.
+Equivalently, $(U_s, s) \cong (V_s, s)$ where $V_s \subseteq Y$ is an analytic open subset and $Y$ is conical with vertex $s$. \begin{proposition} Conjecture \ref{c:max-ext} is true when, for every $s \in X^\sing$, $X$ is locally conical at $s$. \end{proposition} \begin{proof} Since Conjecture \ref{c:max-ext} is a local statement, we can assume $X$ is conical with vertex $s$.
 Thus $X$ is affine and equipped with a $\bC^\times$ action with $s$ as attracting fixed point.
 As explained in Remark \ref{r:us-hom-tvfd}, we can further assume that $\Xi_{U_s}$ is the restriction of a homogeneous polyvector field on $X$ of some weight $d$, which is therefore nonvanishing on $X^\circ := X \setminus \{0\}$.
 For simplicity, we first work on $X$ instead of on $U_s$.

 Thus, by Theorem \ref{t:maxind-con} and Remark \ref{r:us-hat}, $M_{\max}$ is an extension by $H^0 j_! \Omega_{X^\smth}$ of $(\bC^{\mu_s} \otimes \delta_s)_d$, where the latter is the weight $d$ part of the maximal quotient of $M(X)$ supported at $s$.
 By Proposition \ref{p:maxind-qt}, the latter is isomorphic to $(\hat \cO_{X,s})_d \otimes \delta_s$.